camusicjunkie/PowerLFM/docs/Request-LFMToken.md

 ```

 ## DESCRIPTION
-Requests a token by sending the API key and API signature as arguments to the auth.getToken method call.
+Requests a token by sending the API key and shared secret as arguments to the auth.getToken method call.

 ## EXAMPLES